LaravelDaily/Laravel-Reservations-Course/course/08 - Homepage.md

 // ...
 ```

-Because we removed the `dashboard` route, we need to change everywhere to use the `home` route.
+Because we removed the `dashboard` route, we need to change the global setting of where to redirect after the login.

 **app/Providers/RouteServiceProvider.php**:
 ```php